 Following the previous point, every organisation should consider the potential impact of AI on its strategy and investigate how this technology can be applied to the organisation’s business problems.
 Organisations that take a proactive approach to AI integration will be in a stronger position to leverage the benefits in efficiency and accuracy.

-Gartner estimates that in the next four years, 69% of what a manager currently does will be automated.
+You may be thinking that AI is an unnecessary luxury, but Gartner estimates that in the next four years, 69% of what a manager currently does will be automated.
 In such a disruptive environment, enterprises need to consider how best they can integrate AI into their strategy and be ready for forthcoming disruptions.

 With consideration of the appropriate use cases where AI can augment human work, decision making, as well as other functional innovation opportunities organisation-wide, businesses can optimise operations and gain a competitive advantage today.